OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 #.
 Power on the Machine and select to boot from USB:

    * Most computers are not set to boot from a USB drive by default.
-   * When booting look for a message indicting a Boot Meun (most commonly F12)
+   * When booting look for a message indicting a Boot Menu (most commonly F12)
    * If your computer does not have a boot menu, then boot into your system BIOS.
 The button to enter BIOS varies by brand and model of computer.
 If you can't figure out yours try this website that lists many BIOS hotkeys. http://www.mydigitallife.info/comprehensive-list-of-how-key-to-press-to-access-bios-for-various-oem-and-computer-systems/

 #.
 Select to boot from the USB device.